ERISA’s Fundamental Contradiction: The Exclusive Benefit Rule, 55 U. Chi. L. Rev. 1105 (1988)

 Date of Authorship for this Version

 Fischel, Daniel and Langbein, John H., "ERISA’s Fundamental Contradiction: The Exclusive Benefit Rule" (1988).
 Faculty Scholarship Series.
-Paper 488.
+488.